MADIGAN LINE EXPEDITION – EAST

 - Every animal, plant and rock is protected

 - Aboriginal and European artefacts/sites are protected

-Yes – the longest distance between fuel stops is 870km through mostly 4WD terrain.
+Yes – the longest distance between fuel stops is 800km through mostly 4WD terrain.
 Recommend 3 x 20lt jerries of additional fuel for most vehicles.

-I run a 4.2 Diesel naturally aspirated 6 cyl with 180lt between 2 tanks.
-It covers the 870km easily running between 15-20 litres per 100km depending on conditions and terrain, doesn’t leave much left over though.
+I run a 4.2 Diesel turbo diesel 6 cyl with 180lt between 2 tanks.
+It covers the 800km running between 17-22 litres per 100km depending on conditions and terrain, doesn’t leave much left over though.